Merge Sort & Quick Sort

 Philosophy: “Do the work during the divide step.”

-- Combine: Nothing!
-The array is already sorted in place.
+- Combine: Do nothing.
+The array is sorted in-place during the partition step.

 4. Implementation: Quick Sort (Lomuto Partition)